401(k) Retirement Calculator

 You have four options when you leave an employer:

-- Roll over to your new employer’s 401(k).
-Seamless; maintains tax-deferred status.
-Check the new plan’s investment options first.
+- Direct rollover to new employer’s 401(k).
+Maintains tax-deferred status; check the new plan’s investment options and fees first.

-- Roll over to a Traditional IRA.
-Usually the best option — gives you access to a wider range of investments and potentially lower fees.
+- Direct rollover to a Traditional IRA.
+Usually the best option — broader investment choices, potentially lower fees, no mandatory cash-out provisions.

 - Leave it with your former employer.
 Legal if balance exceeds $5,000.
-But you lose the ability to make new contributions and may forget about it.
+You lose the ability to make new contributions.

 - Cash out.
-Almost always the worst option.
-Taxes + penalty + permanent loss of compound growth.
+Almost always the worst option — taxes + 10% penalty + permanent loss of compound growth.
+Avoid unless a genuine financial emergency with no alternatives.

-- 7% expected annual return: Based on the historical S&P 500 average (~10%) minus a 3% inflation-adjusted baseline.
-A diversified portfolio over 30+ years has historically produced roughly this real return.
+- 7% expected annual return: Based on the historical S&P 500 average (~10% nominal) minus a ~3% adjustment for a diversified portfolio.
+A reasonable long-run estimate.

-- 2.9% inflation rate: Based on the 10-year rolling average U.S. CPI rate as reported by the BLS (Bureau of Labor Statistics).
+- 2.9% inflation rate: Based on the 10-year rolling average U.S. CPI-U as reported by the Bureau of Labor Statistics (BLS).

-- 2% salary growth: Aligned with long-run nominal wage growth from the Employment Cost Index.
+- 2% salary growth: Aligned with the Federal Reserve’s long-run nominal wage growth target from the Employment Cost Index (ECI).

-- Life expectancy of 85: The SSA’s current life expectancy estimate for average Americans reaching age 65.
+- Life expectancy of 85: The Social Security Administration’s current estimate for Americans reaching age 65.
+Many financial planners recommend planning to age 90–95 to avoid outliving savings.